C-Flox (Ciprofloxacin (As Hydrochloride))

 Used For

-bacterial infections of lungs, skin, bones, joints, kidney, bladder, prostate, and bowel
+treating infections of the lungs, skin, bones, joints, kidneys, bladder, prostate, bowel, and inhalational anthrax

 How Taken